dockstore/dockstore-ui/SOP.md

 3. To update the `dockstore-ui`:
   1. Change the directory to `/srv/www/www.dockstore.org/public_html`.
 Delete the all the files in the directory.

-  2. Upload the Web UI built to this folder (this was done on locally or on the server's `~/workspace/dockstore-ui` directory).
+  2. Build the `dockstore-ui` release locally, with the `webservice.js` file configured with the `dockstore-production` Client ID/Secret key pairs and other settings.

+  3. Upload the `dockstore-ui` production build to this folder.

-  3. Change the files' owner to the webserver group/user:
+  4. Change the files' owner to the webserver group/user:

     ```
     chown -R www-data:www-data /srv/www/www.dockstore.org/public_html/*
     ```

-  4. Refresh your browser/caches to make the changes take effect locally.
+  5. Refresh your browser/caches to make the changes take effect locally.

 ## Debugging

 ### Database/ORM Issues
+* `dockstore-webservice`
+  * Errors on start-up when `dockstore.yml` configuration set with `hibernate.hbm2ddl.auto: update`
+    * Read the error message
+    * Columns may not have been created if they were set to `NOT NULL`, and a default value was not specified with it in Hibernate, this will cause the web service to malfunction:
+      1. Login as the `postgres` user and manually create the missing column(s)
+      2. Copy/migrate data to the new column(s) as necessary
+      3. Perform a refresh/re-sync of the Docker images

 ### Authentication Issues
 * `dockstore-ui`
-  * Pop-up appears and disappears, redirects to a blank page or shows message about an invalid redirect URI *
+  * Pop-up appears and disappears, redirects to a blank page or shows message about an invalid redirect URI
+    * Verify the server's response by examining the AJAX call log in the browser's _Network_ tab
+    * Check that the correct Client ID/Secret key pair are used, and are set to the correct application (Development, Staging and Production all use distinct applications)
+    * The Redirect URI in the third-party application configuration must be identical to the one in the `dockstore-ui` configuration (in `app/scripts/services/webservice.js`)